astroidmail/astroid/README.md

   provided inspiration for [notmuch] which is a mail indexer. astroid is using [notmuch] as a backend.

-  Some parts of the user interface and layout have been copied from or has been inspired by the [Geary] mail client.
-Also, some inspiration and code stems from ner, another notmuch email client.
+  Some parts of the user interface and layout have been has been inspired by the [Geary] mail client.
+Also, some inspiration and code stems from ner (another notmuch email client).

 ## licensing